 What can it power?

 If you hook up two DELTA Pros, you’ll have 7200W, 240V split-phase output for up to 10 home circuits of your choice from your main breaker box.
-To put that in plain English, it’s enough to power even your largest appliances in your home, with a large clothes dryer needing around 2000-3000W.
+To put that in plain English, it’s enough to power even the largest appliances in your home, with a large clothes dryer needing around 2000-3000W.
 If you opt for a single DELTA Pro, you’d have 3600W for those 10 circuits.

 How does it help during blackouts?